alexmunozviso/Election-Map-2004-2024/README.md

 # US Presidential Elections 2004-2024

 ## Introduction
-For my final project, I will map US presidential election results from 2004 to 2024 at the state level.
-The map will be fixated in the contiguous US but the user will be able to pan and zoom around to search for specific state results including Alaska, Hawaii, or the District of Columbia.
+This mapping project is aimed at representing US presidential election results from 2004 to 2024 at the state level in a simple and unified way.
+The map initates with the contiguous US but the user can pan and zoom around the map to search for specific state results including Alaska, Hawaii, or the District of Columbia.

 ## 1. Data
 Data for this project comes from two main sources: